-- Server Type Select RADIUS or TACACS+ server. - Group Name Defines a name for the RADIUS or TACACS+ server group.
-(Range: 1-64 characters) - Sequence at Priority Specifies the server and sequence to use for the group.
-(Range: 1-5)
+- Server Type Select RADIUS or TACACS+ server. - ◆ Group Name Defines a name for the RADIUS or TACACS+ server group.
+(Range: 1-64 characters) - ◆ Sequence at Priority Specifies the server and sequence to use for the group.
+(Range: 1-5 for RADIUS; 1 for TACACS)

-When specifying the priority sequence for a sever, the server index must already be defined (see "Configuring Local/Remote Logon Authentication" on page 233).
+When specifying the priority sequence for a sever, the server index must already be defined (see "Configuring Local/Remote Logon Authentication" on page 295).